diegoldiazr/angular-aprendiendo-1/README.md

 To serve the application you just need the app directory for production.

 ###Contact
-For any question ask me at mriverodorta@gmail.com, or open an issue, be free to fork or use this project for any application you need to develop.
+You can contact with me at diegoldiazr@gmail.com

+Thnaks to mriverodorta@gmail.com.